 Stage 4: Financial implication assessment

 Since an EAM requires a massive upfront investment, you must calculate its financial impact.
 After obtaining quotes from the vendors, perform a cost-benefit analysis.
 It helps to get an estimate of the anticipated RoI.
 This qualitative assessment would act as the north star for your EAM selection decision.

 As businesses turn cosmopolitan thanks to a remote and distributed workforce, keeping a close tab on your assets becomes essential.

 If you’re like most real estate owners, or even FM professionals, you want everything to do with building maintenance and management in one place –

 - Service management

 - Connected optimization

 Or maybe you only need some of these capabilities, but need a platform that is robust and integrates with any smart building technology.
 Either way, you’ll love what we’ve built!

 Powered by IoT and AI, it enables operations teams to be proactive with maintenance to improve asset life cycles, automate workflows, minimize unplanned downtimes, and uncover more opportunities for improved performance and energy savings.

-We’ve solved several EAM challenges for enterprises like Investa, British Land, ASDA, Gatwick London Airport, and many more!
+We’ve solved several EAM challenges for enterprises like Investa, British Land, Gatwick London Airport, and many more!
 What can we do for you? 🙂